-The world's most luxurious airport
+Qatar's Hamad International: World's most luxurious airport?

 Barry Neild/CNN

 For standard passengers passing through, there are plenty of the usual airport restaurant and retail options, but also numerous upscale boutiques.
-Gucci, Burberry, Coach, Rolex, Swarovski are all here.
+Gucci, Burberry, Coach, Rolex, Swarovski are all here -- and still open, unlike other airports that have gone into hibernation.

 Want to just flop in a chair?
 Even the communal area seating is fancy -- all Italian-style chrome and leather.